MaxTechniche/Aoc-Day-Downloader/README.md

 Solutions and attempts by MaxTechniche

-There are also a couple tools for creating a specific days folder structure and basic loading of the input file.
+The three files under tools can be used to make a days folder structure and request information from the site to fill in the question/input
-Currently in the process of creating a script to download information for a specific day.
-(An improvement of make_day.py)